Nexmo/nexmo-developer/_use_cases/en/add-a-call-whisper-to-an-inbound-call.md

 ### Sign up for Vonage

-[Sign up for a Vonage account](https://nexmo.com) if you don't have one already.
+[Sign up for a Vonage API account](https://dashboard.nexmo.com/sign-up) if you don't have one already.

 ### Set up the CLI